 "Every cancer is different, every person is different and every treatment plan will be different.
 There are many paths to recovery, but through my research and interviews I have found that cancer survivors often responded to their diagnoses in a similar way: they shared a tendency to view their illness not as a death threat, but as a wake-up call, and they showed a willingness to embrace radical, positive change.
 While it might be tempting to bury your head in the sand, abdicating responsibility won’t help you heal.
 So rise up, read up and take the reins.
 The road to health starts with being fully informed.”

 – Laura Bond, Mum's Not Having Chemo: Cutting-Edge Therapies, Real-Life Stories, a Road-Map to Healing from Cancer.

 We each need to do our own research.

-We need to become our own health maintenance detective.
+We each need to become our own health maintenance detective.